 Table of Contents

-The switch case statement simplifies decision-making in programming by offering a more organized way to handle multiple conditions compared to Python’s if
+The switch case statement simplifies the decision-making process in programming by offering a more organized way to handle multiple conditions compared to Python’s if

 , elif